 If you’re at the first two stages, either working on the floor or table life is pretty easy.
 You just need a spare corner of floor or an old table.
-But if you’re thinking of moving up to a dedicated baseboard this post if for you.
+But if you’re thinking of moving up to a dedicated baseboard and a solid top (rather than an open framed construction) this is post for you.

 Questions, questions, questions.